 Hard Disks are based on 512 byte sectors and access to it is addressed based on this unit.
 However, these days, hard disk manufacturers have started manufacturing hard disks having a sector size of 4096 bytes.
 These are called Advanced Format Disks, also called 4K Sector Drives or 512e drives.

-Advanced Format Disks
+What are Advanced Format Disks

 The coming years will see the data storage industry move towards using this physical format of hard disk drives from 512-byte sectors to 4,096-byte sectors, also known as 4K or 4KB sectors.